ucrcsedept/course-support/learning_modules/containers/podman-setup/Student_Instructions-Windows11.md

 conda install -c conda-forge podman-compose
 ```

->Note: If the above command does not work, it is recommended to uninstall Anaconda and then reinstall it using the steps outlined[here](#prerequisites----anaconda)
+>Note: If the above command does not work, it is recommended to uninstall Anaconda and then reinstall it using the steps outlined [here](#prerequisites----anaconda)

 During the installation, you might encounter a prompt similar to the screenshot below.
 Type **y** into the terminal to continue:
 <p align="center">